artyom/leproxy/README.md

 	subdomain2.example.com: /var/run/http.socket
 	subdomain3.example.com: @abstractUnixSocket
 	uploads.example.com: https://uploads-bucket.s3.amazonaws.com
+	# this is a comment, it can only start on a new line
 	static.example.com: /var/www/

 Note that when `@name` backend is specified, connection to abstract unix socket